Common Questions

 Fern is a small Architects practice of one.

-There is no charge for an initial meeting within 30 miles of the office in Brighouse, HD3.
+There is no charge for an initial meeting within roughly 30 miles of the office in Brighouse, HD6.

 Beyond this we can arrange a meeting over Zoom/Teams or the telephone; or a full site visit for a small charge.

-Fern are happy to work throughout the country for the right projects, though most projects are typically within 30 miles of Brighouse.
+Fern are happy to work throughout the country for the right projects, though most projects are typically within West Yorkshire and the surrounding counties.

-Fern operate flexible office hours, with a 7.5 hour day and core hours of 10am – 3pm, Monday to Friday.
+Fern operate flexible office hours, with core minimum hours of 10am – 4pm, Monday to Friday, though I can often be caught either side.

 Flexible working allows Fern to accommodate your own availability, as you may work be unavailable during the standard 9-5 workday.
 I can accommodate the occasional weekend meeting if this is the best time for you.